Microchip-MPLAB-Harmony/core_apps_sam_a5d2/apps/fs/sdmmc_fat/readme.md

 #### Setting up the SD Card

-- Download harmony MPU bootstrap loader from this [location](firmware/at91bootstrap_sam_a5d27_som1_ek_freertos.X/binaries/boot.bin)
-- Copy the downloaded boot loader binary( boot.bin) onto the SD card
 - Create a new JPEG file in the SD Card with name FILE_TOO_LONG_NAME_EXAMPLE_123.JPG

 #### Setting up the board

-- SDMMC slot used for bootloading the application is SDMMC1
+- Insert the SD card into SDMMC slot
 - Connect the Debug USB port on the board to the computer using a micro USB cable

 ### Setting up [SAMA5D2 Xplained Ultra Evaluation Kit](https://www.microchip.com/DevelopmentTools/ProductDetails/ATSAMA5D2C-XULT)